-As a parent, you can help your child deal with these feelings in the following ways:
+As a parent, you can help your child deal with these feelings:

-- Help your child accept being a “different normal” and accept that their will be some risk in activities
+- Help your child accept being a “different normal” and accept that there will be some risk involved in activities.

 As for your other children and the rest of your family, there are things you can do to help them adjust:

 - Be sure your other children understand about their sibling's illness.
 If they are feeling neglected, try to spend more time with them.

 - If you think it's necessary, seek family counseling to help everyone understand how to deal with the illness.

 - Let your extended family know about your child's illness and answer any questions they may have.

 - Try to educate everyone on what to do if your child has a seizure.
 That way, they will not be afraid of witnessing one.

 If your child is taking epilepsy drugs, you can work with your child's doctor to make sure that your child is taking them correctly.
 You will need to: